 Tampa International Airport (TPA), just six miles outside of the downtown district, stands as the region’s major hub for domestic and international travel.
 Centrally located in the Westshore business district, TPA is easily accessible from all parts of Hillsborough County and surrounding counties.

 Approximately 17 million people each year are served by major air carriers at Tampa International Airport, including Southwest, jetBlue, British Airways, Copa Airlines, Lufthansa, Alaska Airlines, and Edelweiss Air, on more than 200 daily flights.
-With over 70 nonstop flights to domestic and international destinations, travelers are able to get where they want and need to go quickly and easily.
-Nonstop destinations currently include Atlanta, New York, Boston, Chicago, Washington, Seattle, Los Angeles, London, Zurich, Frankfurt, and Panama City.
-Due to successful routes to current nonstop destinations and the support of the community, Tampa International continues to add more direct flights to its roster, while increasing the frequency of flights to current destinations.
+With over 80 nonstop flights to domestic and international destinations, travelers are able to get where they want and need to go quickly and easily.
+Nonstop destinations currently include Atlanta, New York, Boston, Chicago, Washington, San Francisco, Seattle, Los Angeles, Montreal, London, Zurich, Reykjavik, Frankfurt, and Panama City.
+Each new route Tampa International Airport added over the past several years has grown after its first season of flights, and airlines readily consider Tampa an important airport on their route map.

 In addition to offering convenient flights to major U.S. markets and select international locations, Tampa International landed in the top 50 for most affordable airports.
 According to the survey, Tampa International was more affordable to fly in and out of than other top airports, such as Logan International (BOS), John F. Kennedy International (JFK), and Miami International (MIA).